0mWindyBug/GhostMapperUM/README.md

 * write our target driver over the ghost driver using a standard write primitive (no need for write to readonly...)
 * to avoid rwx pages we unset the 'rw' bit from executable sections pages ptes , and set the 'nx' bit for others
 * finally , we call the entry point of the mapped driver by patching  ZwAddAtom to jump to it , and calling NtAddAtom to trigger the syscall
-* when your driver is sone (sync this somehow...) call the RestoreOriginalDriver function to restore the original ghost driver image and ptes like we never patched it (currently , it is being called after returning from DriverEntry since the example driver we map does nothing afterwards, oviously change that according to your needs )
+* when your driver is done (sync this somehow...) call the RestoreOriginalDriver function to restore the original ghost driver image and ptes like we never patched it (currently , it is being called after returning from DriverEntry since the example driver we map does nothing afterwards, oviously change that according to your needs )
 * cleaning of traces taken from kdmapper

 ## trivial detection vectors and things to consider